Hornet Lookout: History

 Hornet Lookout was constructed between 1922 and 1923 as a response to the great fire of 1910.
 It served as a part of the chain of lookouts providing forest fire detection in the North Fork area of the Flathead National Forest.
-The lookout was manned each summer from 1923 until approximately 1946.
+The lookout was staffed each summer from 1923 until approximately 1946.
 Hornet Lookout represents a relatively short-lived architectural style of fire lookouts designed, constructed, and used in the US Forest Service Region 1.
 Hornet Lookout was constructed by US Forest Service seasonal employees at a cost of $719.38.
 All materials were either available on the site or were packed in by trail.

 Specifications

 Hornet Lookout is a D-l style US Forest Service fire lookout tower situated on the summit of Hornet Mountain.
 The building is a 14' by 14' single room log cabin.
 The cabin is made of 8-10 inch logs which are saddlenotched at the corners.
 The interior of the structure contains built-in storage containers, a wood burning stove, two bed frames and a hand crafted chair.
 The words "Hornet L.O." are spelled out in white painted rocks.
 The letters are approximately 4 ft. high and are located approximately 75 ft. to the east of Hornet Lookout.